wbh123456/RingBell/README.md

 ![Sanity Check](https://github.com/wbh123456/RingBell/workflows/Sanity%20Check/badge.svg)
 # RingBell
 The back-end system for mental health counselling service appointment booking with EmpowerChange Club.
-The program intelligently looks for the most appropriate counseller for every applicant, then sends email to confirm the appointment.
+The program intelligently looks for the most appropriate counselor for every applicant, then sends email to confirm the appointment.

 - *The system is deployed on Github CI/CD pipeline, and is sceduled to run every 10 minutes.*
 - *The system currently uses MongoDB as the database.*